sourceplusplus/demo-java/README.md

 ## How to use?

 Install the Source++ plugin via the JetBrains Marketplace by searching for: `Source++`.
-Alternatively, you can download the plugin directly from [here](https://plugins.jetbrains.com/plugin/12033-source-).
+Alternatively, you can download the Source++ plugin directly from [here](https://plugins.jetbrains.com/plugin/12033-source-).

 Once the plugin is installed, check out the demos below.
 Each demo contains instructions explaining how to use it.